 The roadmap for Siril is in the TODO file, and the list of known bugs is maintained in the BUGS file.
 The changelog is available in the SVN log (not yet available online).
-Priority for next releases are re-enabling the automatic translation registration, adding support for wavelets and LRGB.
+Priority for next developments is adding support for wavelets in the GUI and LRGB.
 If you want to contribute, you are welcome!

 Siril's works internally with FITS images, unsigned 16-bit per pixel and per channel.
-All images you want to process with Siril thus needs to be converted using the Conversion tab, except for SER (and film) sequences which are (will be) converted on-the-fly.
+All images you want to process with Siril thus needs to be converted using the Conversion tab, except for SER and film sequences which are converted on-the-fly.

 List of Siril features